Ahmed-Reda-elshahawy/ITI-Full-Stack-.Net-Training-Journey/notes/markdown/iti-d0016-csharp-oop-part2.md

 ### Access Modifier

-- public
+- `public`: Accessible from anywhere.
-- private
+- `private`: Accessible only within the defining class.
-- protected
+- `protected`: Accessible within the defining class and its derived classes.
-- internal
+- `internal`: Accessible within the same assembly (project).
-- protected internal
+- `protected internal`: Accessible within the same assembly or from derived classes.

 > [!Note]
 > All code paths inside a function in C# must return a value